cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

 Type in **YES** in all caps and provide a password.
-Make sure you provide a good password
+Make sure you provide a good password.

+LUKS1 takes up `2M` Header size whereas LUKS2 takes up upto `64M`.
+If you wish to use LUKS2, make sure you have enough space for the header and data you wish to store.
+Ideally, much higher than `64M`